Crocus sieberi

 Crocus sieberi, Sieber's crocus, also referred to as the Cretan crocus or snow crocus (as is Crocus chrysanthus), is a plant of the genus Crocus in the family Iridaceae.
 A small, early blooming crocus, it easily naturalises, and is marked by a brilliant orange which is mostly confined to the stamens and style, fading through the bottom third of the tepal.
-It grows wild generally in the Balkans and Greece, especially in the island Crete.
+It grows wild generally in the Balkans: Greece, especially in the island of Crete, Bulgaria, Albania and North Macedonia.
 There are four subtypes: sieberi (Crete), atticus (Attica area around Athens), nivalis and sublimis.
 Its cultivars are used as ornamental plants.
 Height: 3–4 in.

 Subspecies

 There are four subspecies of C. sieberi.